 FLUX Art Space is the only art institution that supports the development of digital arts programs within communities.
 We will, with artists, curators and art administrators, offer access to art and technology.
 In essence, our programs are designed with a digital culture at the very center of our strategy.

-Art Space was founded in April 2002 by Andrew and Natalia Mount in response to what they coined as the Creative Divide– the Digital Divide’s new frontier, afflicting marginalized, underserved communities in NYC.
+Art Space was founded in 2001 by Andrew and Natalia Mount in response to what they coined as the creative divide – the digital divide’s new frontier, afflicting marginalized, underserved communities in NYC.
 Moreover, FLUX founders articulated an urgent need for meaningful, new media based art programs for underprivileged young adults, who will soon enter the 21st century new technology-based global market economy.

 FLUX Art Space addresses 3 main social issues areas: